panosc-eu/spack-repo/readme.md

 It lets you run the workflows locally.
 For example, run `act -b` in the root of this repo to run all the workflows, or for a specific workflow use `-j` to set the job, e.g. `act -b -j package-test-py-extra-data`

+### PR Checklist:

+- Add new package to `.github/spack-config/spack.yaml`
+- Rebuild Docker container so that new dependencies are added
+- Add package to status table in readme

 ## TODO